Gift-OYS/Gift-OYS.github.io/_pages/about.md

 I am passionate about the AI applications in scientific research, particularly in the protein field, and I am also interested in machine learning theory.
 My guiding principle in research is to engage in meaningful (有意义的) and joyful (有意思的) scientific work.

-<font color=red>I am looking for research collaborator or Research Scientist/Engineer in job market.
-Feel free to contact me if you have any openings! (recommended via email)</font>
+**<font color=red>I am currently seeking research collaborators and am also open to job opportunities as a Research Scientist/Engineer.
+Please feel free to contact me! (recommended via email)</font>**

 ## News
 * *[Aug.
 28, 2024]* Today, I built my personal homepage!
 Congrats!